-Guest lecturers are an integral part of the programme.
-International guest lecturers were invited because of their research excellence, whereas Indonesian guest lecturers were invited because of their professional credentials.
-Guest lecturers are part of the course management, especially within the competency-based courses (concentration courses).
+Guest lecturers from politics, administration, other disciplines and from other universities are an integral part of the programme.
+International and Indonesian guest lecturers were invited because of their research excellence as well as because of their professional credentials.
+They can provide new and broad knowledge to public administration students.